Crony capitalism: In practice

 The term crony capitalism was initially applied to states involved in the 1997 Asian financial crisis such as Indonesia, South Korea and Thailand.
-In these cases, the term was used to point out how family members of the ruling leaders become extremely wealthy with no non-political justification.
+In these cases, the term was used to point out how family members of the ruling leaders became extremely wealthy with no non-political justification.
 Southeast Asian nations, such as Hong Kong and Malaysia, still score very poorly in rankings measuring this.
+It was also used in this context as part of a broader liberal critique of economic dirigisme.
 The term has also been applied to the system of oligarchs in Russia.
-Other states to which the term has been applied include India, in particular the system after the 1990s liberalization, whereby land and other resources were given at throwaway prices in the name of public private partnerships, the more recent coal-gate scam and cheap allocation of land and resources to Adani SEZ under the Congress and BJP governments.
+Other states to which the term has been applied include India, in particular the system after the 1990s liberalization, whereby land and other resources were given at throwaway prices in the name of public-private partnerships, the more recent coal-gate scam and cheap allocation of land and resources to Adani SEZ under the Congress and BJP governments.
 Similar references to crony capitalism have been made to other countries such as Argentina and Greece.
 Wu Jinglian, one of China's leading economists and a longtime advocate of its transition to free markets, says that it faces two starkly contrasting futures, namely a market economy under the rule of law or crony capitalism.
-A dozen years later, prominent political scientist Pei Minxin had concluded that the latter course had become deeply embedded in China.
+A dozen years later, prominent political scientist Pei Minxin concluded that the latter course had become deeply embedded in China.
 The anti-corruption campaign under Xi Jinping (2012–) has seen more than 100,000 high- and low-ranking Chinese officials indicted and jailed.

-Many prosperous nations have also had varying amounts of cronyism throughout their history, including the United Kingdom especially in the 1600s and 1700s, the United States and Japan.
+Many prosperous nations have also had varying amounts of cronyism throughout their history, including the United Kingdom, especially in the 1600s and 1700s, the United States and Japan.